 In 1987, the sustainable development philosophy was formalised with the report Our Common Future by the UN World Commission on Environment and Development that had an infinitely noble goal to make the world prosper and be generous to all (Our Common Future 1987).
 In this report, for the first time in the history of the evolution of the concept of sustainable development, a qualitatively new notion of economic growth has been defined: it is rapid and, at the same time, socially and environmentally sustainable (responsible) economic growth.
-From this point on, it was agreed that sustainable development encompasses three dimensions - economic, social, and environmental - and that all economic growth shall be achieved by considering the remaining two aspects of economic growth (social and environmental).
+From this point on, it was agreed that sustainable development and that all economic growth shall be achieved by considering the remaining two aspects of economic growth (social and environmental).